akka/akka/akka-docs/src/main/paradox/remoting-artery.md

 ## Dependency

-To use Remoting (codename Artery), you must add the following dependency in your project.
+To use Remoting (codename Artery), you must add the following dependency in your project:

 @@dependency[sbt,Maven,Gradle] {
   group=com.typesafe.akka